scottstephens/nix-wsl-bootstrap/README.md

    3. What you'd like to name your WSL distribution.
    4. The folder in which you'd like to place your WSL distro.

-   Sane defaults are provided for all of these, you will probably only need to press enter 4 times.
+   Sane defaults are provided for all of these, if you're not picky you will only need to press enter 4 times.

 5. After the installation is finished, enter WSL in the usual manner.
 If it's your only WSL distribution, all you need is `wsl`.
 If you have another installed, you'll need `wsl -d Alpine`.
 If you have another installed and you didn't accept the default distro name, you need `wsl -d WhateverYouNamedYourDistro`.
 To get root access use `wsl --user root`.